samir-gandhi/dvgenerate/generated/connector.tmpl_generated.md

 Properties (used in the `property` block in the resource as the `name` parameter):

-* `authPassword` (*Type inferred from the provided value*): The password for an account that has access to the PingFederate administrative API.
+* `authPassword` (string; *Type inferred from the provided string value*): The password for an account that has access to the PingFederate administrative API.
 Console display name: "Authenticating Password".
-* `authUsername` (*Type inferred from the provided value*): The username for an account that has access to the PingFederate administrative API.
+* `authUsername` (string; *Type inferred from the provided string value*): The username for an account that has access to the PingFederate administrative API.
 Console display name: "Authenticating Username".
-* `basePath` (*Type inferred from the provided value*): The base URL for the PingFederate administrative API, such as "https://8.8.4.4:9999/pf-admin-api/v1".
+* `basePath` (string; *Type inferred from the provided string value*): The base URL for the PingFederate administrative API, such as "https://8.8.4.4:9999/pf-admin-api/v1".
 Console display name: "API URL".
-* `sslVerification` (*Type inferred from the provided value*): When enabled, DaVinci verifies the PingFederate SSL certificate and uses encrypted communication.
+* `sslVerification` (string; *Type inferred from the provided string value*): When enabled, DaVinci verifies the PingFederate SSL certificate and uses encrypted communication.
 Console display name: "Use SSL Verification".

 Example: